khinvi/khinvi/README.md

 ---

 ## 📫 Let's Connect!
-I'm always open to collaborations, opportunities, or just a good chat!
+If you're interested in any of my projects, I'm always open to collaborations, opportunities, or even just a good chat!

 ---